mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 ### Next, you'll become a Senior Data Scientist.

 These guys and gals make $150,000 per year in total compensation.
-And they are more experienced, probably have some cloud experience (AWS, Docker, Git), and can do more advanced analyses when compared to the regular data scientists.
+And they are more experienced, probably have some big data experience, cloud experience (AWS, Docker, Git), and can do more advanced analyses when compared to the regular data scientists.

-So learn cloud.
-Learn Docker and Git.
+So learn big data and cloud.
 And learn to do more advanced analyses: Time Series, NLP, and Web Applications.

 ### Next, you'll become a Lead Data Scientist